tanveeeD/EmergencyCall_Classifier/README.md

-**Emergency Call Audio Analysis & Priority Classification System**
+**Emergency Call Classification System**

-**Status:** 🚧 In Development

 **Project Overview :**

 Emergency response systems receive thousands of calls daily.
 Quickly identifying the type and severity of an emergency is critical for dispatching the right resources in time.

-This project builds an AI-powered emergency call classification system that analyzes 911 call recordings and automatically categorizes them into emergency types such as:
+This project processes emergency call audio or text and predicts the appropriate emergency category:

 - EMS (Medical Emergency)